Pshevorsk (Hasidic dynasty)

 Pshevorsk is a small Hasidic movement based in Antwerp, Belgium, led by the Leiser rabbinical dynasty, originating in the Polish town of Przeworsk.

 History

 The town of Przeworsk in Poland.

 The first Rebbe, Moshe Yitzchak, was a son of Rabbi Naftoli Elimelech, son of Rabbi Avrohom of Gorlice, who was a great-grandson of Elimelech of Lizhensk.
 After his marriage, he settled in Przeworsk, Poland.
-He survived the Holocaust and moved to Paris.
+He survived the Holocaust after being exiled by the Soviets to Siberia and - when the situation in Cracow became untenable, due to death threats from the Polish population - he moved to Paris where he held court in the Pletzel.
 In 1956, he settled in Antwerp, where he lived until he died on Yom Kippur in 1976 (year 5737 in the Hebrew calendar).
 His son-in-law, Rebbe Yaakov Leiser, succeeded him.
-Leiser served as Pshevorsker Rebbe until 1998, when he died and was succeeded by his son Leibish Leiser, the current Rebbe of Pshevorsk.
+Leiser served as Pshevorsker Rebbe until 1998, when he died and was succeeded by his son Leibish Leiser, As of 2023 the Rebbe of Pshevorsk.

 Yaakov Leiser is buried in Putte, Netherlands, because a Belgian law makes it possible to re-use or build on top of gravesites.
 As such, the Jews of Antwerp have traditionally been buried in Putte, where the sanctity of gravesites is assured.